 Farmer’s Market brings healthy options to campus (Louisville Cardinal, Sept.
 3, 2015)

 Farmers markets show how to cook it up (Courier-Journal, June 11, 2014)

 Video: Why shop at Farmers' Markets? (a student's perspective)

 History of Belknap CSA Program

 For many years prior to the opening of our Belknap Farmers' Market in 2014, UofL facilitated a process through which individuals were able to subscribe for campus delivery of a weekly selection of fresh, seasonal foods direct from area farmers, complete with a weekly newsletter full of recipes.
-The Belknap CSA Program relaunched in spring 2018, but here's some of the history:
+The Belknap CSA Program relaunched in spring 2018 before being put under again by the pandemic in 2020, when the pickup site was relocated from the Health Promotion Office in the SAC to the home of a staff member.
+Here's some of the history: